janaom/gcp-de-project-streaming-pubsub-beam-dataflow/README.md

 A publisher application sends a message to a Pub/Sub topic.
 The message is written to storage.
 Along with writing the message to storage, Pub/Sub delivers the message to all the attached subscriptions of the topic.
 In this example, it's a single subscription.
 The subscription sends the message to an attached subscriber application.
 The subscriber sends an acknowledgment to Pub/Sub that they have processed the message.

-You have several options for creating the Pub/Sub topic and subscription:
+We have several options for creating the Pub/Sub topic and subscription:

 - Utilize the GCP console to manually set up the Topic and Subscription.